 In January 2019, Professor Lee Soo Ying from the School of Physical & Mathematical Sciences and the Director of the Institute of Advanced Studies at NTU, Singapore, revealed the result of his research at an academic presentation.
 He revealed the nests are made from viscous mucus, which is part of swiftlet saliva.

-Its Healing Properties
+It Has Healing Properties

 Is bird’s nest good for you?
 It may not sound appealing but the viscous mucus that forms the nests contains glycoprotein and sialic acid.
 These can contribute to immunity.
 The mucus is also high in growth factors and has a neutral energetic property that promotes immunity.
 Together, these components give a bird’s nest its health benefits.

-Moreover, thanks to the proteins and nutrients found inside, bird’s nest has long been a favourite of patients recovering from illnesses such as asthma, chronic coughs, and other respiratory-related health problems.
+Moreover, thanks to the proteins and nutrients found inside, edible bird’s nest has long been a favourite of patients recovering from illnesses such as asthma, chronic coughs, and other respiratory-related health problems.

 In reality, its proteins and minerals also work as a growth supplement for children.
 Furthermore, it has become more popular amongst millennials, particularly in China.
-In 2019, Chinese e-commerce site JD.com reported that 60-percent of the company’s sales of bird’s nest in 2019 came from consumers ages 16 to 35.
+In 2019, Chinese e-commerce site JD.com reported that 60% of the company’s sales of bird’s nest in 2019 came from consumers ages 16 to 35.

 Its Benefits for Beauty and Men’s Vitality

 In TCM, physicians may prescribe bird’s nest to help manage cold and flu.
-Overall, it can help prevent lung disease, and improve kidney and spleen function.
+Overall, it can help prevent lung disease, and improve Kidney and Spleen function.